noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

   # ^ the rest is the locking script
   <sig> <pubKey> OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG

+  # common opcodes
+  OP_ADD # pop two items from the top of the stack, add them, them push the sum back to the stack OP_EQUAL # checks if the top two stack items are equal to each other

+  # opcode examples:
+  # ^ remember they execute from left to right
+  # ^ constant values are pushed to the top of the stack
+  2 6 OP_ADD 8 OP_EQUAL # 2 + 6 === 8
+    # ^ 2 could be an unlocking script, and the remainder could be a locking script
+    # ^ together they return true
 ```

 #### block data model